yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

    .. note::

-      AutoBuilder is based on
+      AutoBuilder is based on buildbot.
-      buildbot
-      .

    A goal of the Yocto Project is to lead the open source industry with a project that automates testing and QA procedures.
 In doing so, the